solana-labs/solana/book/src/proposals/one-round-finality.md

 ## Overview

 Leaders commit to producing a block that chains to the leaders last vote.
 Breaking this commitment is slashable.
+The leader is free to switch forks and vote for an alternative chain.

 Once a block has been voted on, the subsequent leader schedule will reflect the likelihood of the block being finalized.